Stenishh/RiscoDeQueda/README.md

 # Risco De Queda
-Repositório para guardar códigos da IC ehealth

-- 1  quando conectar o ESP com o MPU6050 selecionar a placa _NodeMCU 1.0_
+- 1  quando conectar a placa no computador, selecionar a placa _NodeMCU 1.0_ no IDE do arduino
-- Fazer mudanças necessárias para conectar ao MQTT Explorer no seu computador
+- Fazer mudanças necessárias no codigo para conectar ao MQTT Explorer no seu computador
-- Fazer mudanças no Wi-Fi
+- Fazer mudanças para conectar no seu Wi-Fi